eric6cho/Remodel-Storefront/README.md

 ## Deployed Application

-This application is deployed and hosted on Heroku, and can be viewed at [remodel-storefront.herokuapp.com](https://remodel-storefront.herokuapp.com/).
+This application is deployed and hosted on Heroku and can be viewed at [remodel-storefront.herokuapp.com](https://remodel-storefront.herokuapp.com/).

 ## Available Scripts